Infinitesimal freeness for orthogonally invariant random matrices: Introduction and Statement of Results

 This paper is a part (the other parts being \cite{m} and \cite{mvb}) of a series of papers investigating real infinitesimal freeness.
-In \cite{m} it was shown that independent GOE random matrices are not asymptotically.
-It is anticipated that there will be a fourth part connecting real infinitesimal freeness to the finite freeness of \cite{apv}.
+In \cite{m} it was shown that independent GOE random matrices are not asymptotically free.
+In \cite{mvb} the set of symmetric non-crossing annular permutations was introduced in the context of the infinitesimal law of a real Wishart matrix.
+It was shown there that independent real Wishart matrices were asymptotically real infinitesimally free, although at that time the rules presented here were unavailable.
+In a forthcoming fourth part, the connection between real infinitesimal freeness and the subleading term of the finite free cumulants of \cite{ap, agp, apv}.
+In \cite{ap}, Arizmendi and Perales showed that the leading order of a finite free cumulant converges as $d \to \infty$ to the corresponding free cumulants.
+In particular it will be shown that the subleading term of \cite{apv} is the same as the real infinitesimal freeness presented here.